 The above example shows the development of sessions from Organic Search in the first 15 months of a new website, launched in February 2019.
 Until April, it was managed with two weekly blog posts of about 1,400 words.
 We've added a third weekly post and some thorough SEO and Keyword optimization in May 2019.
 Yet, it took another 9 months for results to show in a significant way.

-Interesting yet rather common: more than 40% of organic search traffic in May 2020, i.e., the most recent month of this chart, is generated from content that was published in 2019, i.e., more than 6 months earlier.
+Interesting yet rather common: more than 40% of organic search traffic in May 2020, the most recent month of this chart, is generated from content that was published in 2019--more than 6 months earlier.

 A couple of months later, the trend continues nicely:

-When leads begin to come in and the interest in your brand, your products and your services begins to grow, you will need to sharpen your pitch to crisply articulate what value your customer can expect (and when) once they begin to use your products and services.
+So leads begin to come in.
+Interest in your brand, your products, and your services begins to grow.
+Now you'll need to sharpen your pitch to crisply articulate what value your customer can expect (and when) once they begin to use your products and services.
 What value are you adding?
 Why buy from you?
 Why now?